Hedge fund managers in nervous mood for Monaco summit

 “A number of people I’ve spoken to have said it’s very hard to make money right now.
 The market is not acting rationally with the possible political interventions and many funds are struggling to raise assets.”

-This year’s conference reflects the tougher times affecting the $2 trillion (1.3 trillion pound) industry, with the main conference cut down to two days from three and the venue shifted from the huge Grimaldi Forum conference centre to a nearby hotel.
+This year’s conference reflects the tougher times affecting the $2 trillion industry, with the main conference cut down to two days from three and the venue shifted from the huge Grimaldi Forum conference centre to a nearby hotel.

 The themes for the two days of the main conference - ‘Making money in volatile times’ and ‘New business strategies for a low return and high regulation era’ - also reflect a more cautious mood.